hoango277/FloraManager/README.md

-This is a mini project i use to learn FastAPI
+This is a mini project i used to learn FastAPI